BrandenStoberReal/CareerCanvas/README.md

  - [ ] Automatic updater
  - [ ] Keybinds

 # Custom Templates
- Please see [the documentation](TEMPLATES.md) for more information on how to create custom templates.
+If you are savvy with HTML and CSS, please read [the documentation](TEMPLATES.md) for more information on how to create custom templates.

 # Liability
 The creator(s) of this software is/are not liable if the program provides faulty, missing, or impartial output.
 This software is not a replacement for professional job-hunting services, and should be used as a supplement to a job-hunting strategy.